odea-project/qAlgorithms/report/report.md

 calculated from the bin members are considered.
 Criteria are implemented using the summaiseBin function and as such are only evaluated in terms of being true or false.
+Results of the tests are presented here (@todo add link).

 **1) Duplicates in Scans**
 The theoretical bin contains one element for every scan it extends over.
 Since a declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error. (@gerrit: what are the consequences of this observation?)
+=> If a scan appears twice at a different mass, it is possible that two very similar bins were combined into one due to the centroid error being too large.

 **2) Too Strict Separation**
 To detect too strict separation between either two bins or one bin and one discarded point, the DQSB is used as a measure of distance and compared with a hypothetical DQSB.
-For this hypothetical score, it is assumed that every point has a nearest neighbor with a distance the critical value for the bin size + 1 normed to the mean centroid error of the bin.
+For this hypothetical score, it is assumed that every point has a nearest neighbor with a distance of the critical value for the bin size + 1, normed to the mean centroid error of the bin.
 The resulting score should always be lower than the real DQSB.
 If it is not, the nearest point outside of the bin could be added to it without being discarded again due to lowering